2020 Calabasas helicopter crash: Memorials

 Around 200 people gathered at the foot of the hill close to the crash, with many wearing Bryant's jersey and holding basketballs.
 People also formed an impromptu memorial at the Staples Center, the home arena of the Los Angeles Lakers (the team which Bryant had played for during his entire 20-year NBA career, from 1996 to 2016) just hours before the arena was scheduled to host the 62nd Annual Grammy Awards.
 During the ceremony, host Alicia Keys and Boyz II Men performed "It's So Hard to Say Goodbye to Yesterday" in tribute to Bryant, and other performers, including Lil Nas X, Lizzo, Run-DMC, Aerosmith and DJ Khaled, incorporated tributes to Bryant in their performances.
-Bryant's two retired jerseys hanging in the rafters of the Staples Center were illuminated by spotlight.
+Bryant's two retired jerseys hanging in the rafters of Staples Center were illuminated by spotlight.
 A week after Bryant's death, Staples Center staff began to clean up the makeshift memorial outside the arena, but promised to catalog, pack, and ship all nonperishable items to his family.
 Among the items thus recovered were 1,350 basketballs, as well as "25,000 candles, 5,000 signs or letters, 500 stuffed animals, 350 pairs of shoes and 14 banners."

 Fans created a memorial for Bryant outside of the Kobe Bryant Gymnasium at Lower Merion High School in Ardmore, Pennsylvania, which Bryant attended from 1992 to 1996.
 Jerseys, dedicated basketballs, teddy bears, flowers and candles were all laid down to memorialize Bryant.

-Landmarks around the world, including the Los Angeles International Airport, Madison Square Garden, the Empire State Building and the Santa Ana Water tower in Bryant's home of Orange County, CA were lit purple and gold in Bryant's memory.
+Landmarks around the world, including the Los Angeles International Airport, Madison Square Garden, the Empire State Building and the Santa Ana Water Tower in Bryant's home of Orange County, CA were lit purple and gold in Bryant's memory.